MRP systems for manufacturers: the ultimate guide

 You want to know how your new system works before you go all in, right?

-That’s why it’s useful to start with a testing period where you can play around and iron out the details.
+That’s why starting with a testing period where you can play around and iron out the details is useful.
 You could start with one product to keep the process simple.
-Probably best to go with your key product if you have one, and that can serve as the centerpiece to work around.
+Probably best to go with your key product if you have one that can serve as the centerpiece to work around.

 Your processes might have to be slightly adjusted when executing MRP software.

 Each system works differently, so your workflow could be affected by features like reorder points and perpetual inventory.
 Take this as a positive step and run with it.
 Otherwise, you’ll be fighting against the system you’re trying to implement.
 That’s only going to slow things down.